Usage

 - Fremake Canopy Supports:

-multiple targets; use -t flag to define each target
+flag to define each target (for multiple platform-target combinations)bare-metal build

 container creation